Zenzelya/kottans-frontend/README.md

 ## Task 0:
 ### Git and GitHub
-"How to use Git and GitHub" course from Udacity was a really useful for me.
-Sarah and Carolyne explained  basic ideas  of git and github.
-Content map was really useful to me.
-I'll  continue study git becouse to me realy interesting how use git in real projects.
+"How to use Git and GitHub" course from Udacity was interesting and give new knowledge to me.
+Sarah and Carolyn explained basic ideas of Git and GitHub.
+Content map was really useful, but I am still has some questions about merge conflicts.
+I will continue study Git because to me really interesting learn something about using Git in real projects.
 And one more - I want share this course:
 ###### [Git How To](https://githowto.com/ru)
 ![Git&GitHub_is_done](img/git.png)